CTalvio/Ultrachromic/README.md

 ![Untitled](https://user-images.githubusercontent.com/4365015/127774204-03957527-7178-4ea2-8674-d83fe6a97d1c.png)

 Dark, light, and colorful type.
 You must use one of these.
+If you wish to use an accent color with the dark style, use the "_withaccent" line.

 ```css
 @import url('https://ctalvio.github.io/Ultrachromic/type/dark.css');